Below I’ve reviewed the best termite killer for indoor and outdoor spaces. Luckily, the products are useful for both pre-and post-construction phases.

-According to EPA, Taurus SC termiticide also has a secondary kill effect when they carry the formula back to their nests.
+According to EPA, Taurus SC termiticide also has a secondary kill effect when carrying the formula back to their nests.

-Its active ingredient is Fipronil 9.1 %, which is great for post-treatment and pre-treatment for termites and various bugs that could be eating your wooden structures.
+- Its active ingredient is Fipronil 9.1 %, which is great for post-treatment and pre-treatment for termites and various bugs that could be eating your wooden structures.

 It has a quick knock-down effect where it’ll kill the termites on contact in 3 days.
-In addition to being odor-free, Taurus SC termiticide is non-repellant and thus will let the termites to be poisoned.
+In addition to being odor-free, Taurus SC termiticide is non-repellant and will let the termites be poisoned.

-After you add the termite solution to your soil it’ll kill the bugs in addition to creating an impenetrable barrier with the chemical and hence preventing many insects from coming to your house.
+After you add the termite solution to your soil, it’ll kill the bugs in addition to creating an impenetrable barrier with the chemical and hence preventing many insects from coming to your house.
 It’ll control cockroaches, ants, and termites.

 Types of Termite treatments

-The soil surrounding your property should be treated with such termiticide for effective eradication and also prevents them from entering your house from nearby soil.
+The soil surrounding your property should be treated with such termiticide for effective eradication and prevent them from entering your house from the nearby ground.
 Also, check the top drain cleaners.

-- Liquid treatment is done in entry points after thorough monitoring of the checkpoints in your house where there is a possibility of infestation.
+- Liquid treatment is done in entry points after thorough monitoring of the checkpoints in your home, where there is a possibility of infestation.

 3. Borate Termite Treatment: Also known as wood treatment, it is basically done to eradicate the dry wood termites.

-4. Fumigation: If your house is infested with multiple nests of termites which are hard to eradicate with a single treatment, fumigation of the entire structure is often recommended by experts.
+4. Fumigation: If your house is infested with multiple nests of termites that are hard to eradicate with a single treatment, fumigation of the entire structure is often recommended by experts.

-The process involves evacuating humans and animals from the house and covering it with a tent.
+- The process involves evacuating humans and animals from the house and covering it with a tent.